 Address: 3735 Capilano Rd, North Vancouver, BC V7R 4J1, Canada

 Due to the abundance of pine trees, shrubs, and other coniferous trees, Capilano Suspension Bridge Park remains mostly green all year round.
-However, fall doesn’t sleep, and the bright yellow and red colors slowly sneak into this part of Vancouver.
+Yet the fall doesn’t sleep, and the bright yellow and red colors also slowly sneak into this part of Vancouver.

-No playing with the leaves here, but gorgeous fall pictures are definitely guaranteed.
-And let’s be honest, at some point it’s all you need from a charming destination with the beautiful fall colors in Vancouver.
+No playing with the leaves here.
+But gorgeous fall pictures are definitely guaranteed.
+And let’s be honest, at some point it’s all you need from the charming destinations with the beautiful fall colors all over Vancouver.

 6. Suburban Streets and Alleys

 Rows of the red, yellow, and orange trees line up on the sides of the streets.
 Like a thick blanket, the bright colorful leaves cover the road.
-Driven by the wind, the foliage flies from one place to another just to end up in a big leafy pile somewhere in the distance.
+Driven by the wind, the foliage flies from one place to another just to end up in a big leafy pile somewhere farther away from its parent tree.

-The chances are you stumble upon these places unexpectedly.
-And when you do, get outside and enjoy the mesmerizing fall colors in Vancouver.
+The chances are you stumble upon these places in different parts of Vancouver unexpectedly.
+And when you do, get outside and enjoy the mesmerizing fall colors.

 Fall Colors in Vancouver: Final Advice

-Whether you are an ardent fall fan or you hate this season passionately, these 6 best places to find the stunning fall colors in Vancouver won’t let you stay indifferent.
+Whether you are an ardent fall fan or you hate this season passionately, these 6 places to find the stunning fall foilage in Vancouver won’t let you stay indifferent.
 Share the joy of the glamorous time of the year with your loved ones.
-Visit at least one or all of these places.
+Visit at least one or all of these destinations.
 You won’t regret it!